How to prevent stretched out cupsFeb 24, 2021

 What are your experiences with stretched out cut and sew foam?
 Let me know below what your thoughts are about lining the cut and sew foam when there’s stretch in it.
 Or if you have other solutions!

 If you’re using one of my tips you can tag me with #cliosatelier on Instagram and Facebook.
-Also have a look at my Patterns page where I keep a record of the commercial and indie patterns that I used.
+Also have a look at my Gallery page where I keep a record of the commercial and indie patterns that I used.